open-mmlab/mmgeneration/README.md

 ## Major Features

 - **High-quality Training Performance:** We currently support training on Unconditional GANs, Internal GANs, and Image Translation Models.
 Support for conditional models will come soon.
-- **Useful Application Toolkit:** A plentiful toolkit containing multiple applications in GANs are provided to users.
+- **Powerful Application Toolkit:** A plentiful toolkit containing multiple applications in GANs are provided to users.
 GAN interpolation, GAN projection, and GAN manipulations are integrated in our framework.
 It's time to play with your GANs!
 - **Efficient Distributed Training for Generative Models:** For the highly dynamic training in generative models, we adopt a new way to train dynamic models with `MMDDP`.
 - **New Modular Design for Flexible Combination:** A new design for complex loss modules is proposed for customizing the links between modules, which can achieve flexible combination among different modules.